sandrardias/python-crash-course/README.md

 # Python-Crash-Course
-Studying projects from the book Python Crash Course by Eric Matthes
+Projects from the book Python Crash Course by Eric Matthes